 Following Zhang Qian's mission - both trade and diplomatic contact increased, but only briefly.
 After the first reported caravan between east and west (it arrived in 106 BC), things went a bit wrong.
 A quarrel over the famous "divine" Ferghana horses - much in demand in China - led to unsuccessful Chinese military intervention, and diplomatic activity ceased.
 In AD 73, the Parthians may have thwarted a Chinese attempt to make contact with their arch-enemies, the Romans, fearing as middle-men they were going to be by-passed.

 Generally speaking, in times of turmoil, China took little interest in central Asia and beyond.
-Only when internal stability was restored (from the 5th century) did "normal" service resume, as centralised power was again exercised as it had been under the Han dynasty.
-Yazdegird II had diplomatic contact with the Wei dynasty (AD 455),; contact was made again under Kavad (between 518 and 520) - the dowager empress was said to have been impressed with Zoroastrian ideas.
-More embassies were exchanged during the reigns of Khusrau I and Khusrau II, and a Chinese report was written on Po-szu (persia).
+Only when internal stability was restored (from the 5th century AD) did "normal" service resume, as centralised power was again exercised as it had been under the Han dynasty.
+Yazdegird II had diplomatic contact with the Wei dynasty (AD 455); contact was made again under Kavad (between 518 and 520) - the dowager empress was said to have been impressed with Zoroastrian ideas.
+More embassies were exchanged during the reigns of Khusrau I and Khusrau II, and a Chinese report was written on Po-szu (Persia).
 Finds of coinage increase dramatically from this time.
-But it was almost too late: Yazdegird III appealed for help aginst the Arabs - and his son went in person to China.
+But it was almost too late: Yazdegird III appealed for help against the Arabs - and his son went in person to China.
 The story is here.
 The Iranian community in China survived at least until AD 872 or 874 (despite a purge of foreigners in 848) - an Iranian of the Suren family buried his daughter near Changan - and commemorated her with an inscription in Chinese and Persian.

 The "silk road" (though not what it was called by the ancients) is an apt name.
 Silk was much-prized, in India, the Roman empire, and in Iran, although it was probably not the main commodity traded along it.
 The Iranians (mainly Sogdians) profited as middle-men: hence Chinese attempts to circumvent them with a different land-route or by opening up a sea-route.
 The Chinese became known in the west as "Seres", the Silk People.
 It remained a closely-guarded Chinese secret until the 5th century AD, Thereafter silk began to be produced in Iran itself and elsewhere in the west.
 Iranian silk brocade was actually re-exported to China.
 See the Silk Road and Sogdian pages.